dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 ---
 title: ASP.NET Core Blazor globalization and localization
 author: guardrex
-description: Learn how to make Razor components accessible to users in multiple cultures and languages.
+description: Learn how to render globalized and localized content to users in different cultures and languages.
 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: mvc